sarptandoven/enginuity/README.md

 # Build the project
 npm run build

-# Copy the built files to the /docs directory
+# The build will automatically go to the /docs directory
-cp -r out docs

-# Commit and push the changes
+# Just commit and push the changes
 git add docs
 git commit -m "Update /docs directory" git push